Neal Katyal

-Neal Kumar Katyal (born March 12, 1970) is an American lawyer and academic.
-He is a partner at Hogan Lovells and the Paul and Patricia Saunders Professor of National Security Law at Georgetown University Law Center.
+Neal Kumar Katyal (born March 12, 1970) is an American lawyer and legal scholar.
+He is a partner at Milbank LLP and is the Paul and Patricia Saunders Professor of National Security Law at Georgetown University Law Center.

 During the Obama administration, Katyal served as Acting Solicitor General of the United States from May 2010 until June 2011.

-Previously, Katyal served as an attorney in the Solicitor General's office, and as Principal Deputy Solicitor General in the U.S. Justice Department.
-As of 2022, he is a partner of Chamath Palihapitiya Social+capital Partnership and a member of the board of Social Capital Ventures Inc.
+Previously he served as a lawyer in the Solicitor General's office and as Principal Deputy Solicitor General in the United States Department of Justice.

-Katyal has argued more U.S. Supreme Court cases than any other minority lawyer in American history.
-He has described himself as an "extremist centrist".
-While he has been widely praised as one of the United States's leading attorneys, he has been criticized by progressives for arguing against human rights and workers' rights in cases such as Janus v.
-AFSCME, Epic Systems Corp. v.
-Lewis, and Nestlé USA, Inc. v.
-Doe.

 Early life and education

-Katyal was born in the United States on March 12, 1970, to immigrant parents originally from India.
-His mother is a pediatrician and his father, who died in 2005, was an engineer.
-Katyal's sister Sonia is also an attorney and currently teaches law at University of California, Berkeley School of Law.
-He studied at Loyola Academy, a Jesuit Catholic high school in Wilmette, Illinois.
-He graduated in 1991 from Dartmouth College, where he was a member of Phi Beta Kappa, Sigma Nu fraternity and the Dartmouth Forensic Union.
+Neal Katyal was born on March 12, 1970, in Chicago, Illinois, to immigrant parents originally from India.
+His mother, Pratibha, is a pediatrician and his father, Surendar, who died in 2005, was an engineer.
+Katyal's sister, Sonia, is also an attorney and teaches law at University of California, Berkeley School of Law.

+Neal Katyal studied at Loyola Academy, a Jesuit Catholic high school in Wilmette, Illinois.
+In 1991 he graduated from Dartmouth College, where he was a member of Phi Beta Kappa, Sigma Nu fraternity, and the Dartmouth Forensic Union.